fourminute/Fluffy/README.md

 ### " Error: Permission Denied"
 If running Fluffy results in "Permission Denied" error.
 You may need to set Fluffy.pyw as executable.
 Run the following command: "sudo chmod +x /path/to/fluffy.pyw"

-If doing the above step didn't work, you may need to run Fluffy as root.
-Run Fluffy with the following command: "sudo python3 /path/to/fluffy.pyw".

-This is due to the fact that Fluffy generates an icon(.ico), inlay(.png) and log file.
-Some Linux distributions have strict permissions set in place that restrict these types of actions without root priviledges.

 ## Additional MacOS instructions
 * brew install libusb <i>(For more info on brew, head to https://brew.sh/)</i>